 - Always Select this option to always make the new address primary.
 If a constituent has more than one new address in the batch, the one marked primary is made primary.
 If none of the new addresses is marked primary, the one that appears first in the batch is made primary. - Only if the current primary address has the same address type Select this option to make the new address primary only if it has the same address type as the existing primary address.
 If there are multiple new addresses in the batch and one has the same address type as the existing primary address, it becomes primary.
 If there are multiple new addresses with the same address type as the existing primary address and one of those new addresses is marked primary, it becomes primary.
-If there are multiple new addresses with the same address type as the existing primary address and none of those new addresses is marked primary, the one that appears first in the batch is made primary. - Never-Select this option to never make the new address primary.
+If there are multiple new address type as the existing primary address and one of those new address type as the existing primary address and none of those new address type as the existing primary address and none of those new addresses is marked primary, the one that appears first in the batch is made primary. - Never -Select this option to never make the new address primary.